 Images of instrument being sterilized, and tube edge being heated.
 From G. E. Kaiser.
 2017.
-The Community College of Baltimore County.
-Accessed 2018.

 Note: It is possible to hold two caps in one hand, but it is usually easier to work with just one tube at a time.